ghaarm/ngram-type-ger/README.md

 # German Ngram Type

 This project is a fork of https://github.com/ranelpadon/ngram-type, but using German ngrams that I researched myself.
-And extended by penta- and hexagramms.
+And extended by syllables, penta- and hexagramms.
 The hosted version is located at https://ghaarm.github.io/ngram-type-ger/.

 Ahnwarez PR to highlight current word is integrated (https://github.com/ranelpadon/ngram-type/pull/37).

-In order to train the e.g. top 51 - 100 ngrams a selection for the start of the ngrams has been added.
+In order to train e.g. the top 51 - 100 ngrams a selection for the start of the ngrams has been added.
 "Start at:" and then Ngram number can slice a specific part of the ngram list.
-Otherwise if you want to train for example the ngrams 51 - 100 you also must train the ngrams 1 - 50.if you want to train for example the ngrams 51 - 100 you also must train the ngrams 1 - 50.
+For that example write 50 in "Start at".
+Otherwise if you just have chosed the top 100 ngram, but you just want to train the ngrams 51 - 100 you also must train the ngrams 1 - 50.

 For how I found and extracted the German n-grams, see the [ETL](https://github.com/ghaarm/ngram-type-ger/tree/master/etl) section.